palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 An analyst partners with an ambitious reporter to extract an insight.
 A bored developer posts a beautifully rendered but factually inaccurate graphic on Tumblr.
 A vendor with a cryptic name throws another lump into its billowing data furnace.

 And how does the story end?
-All of the focus, research and code that went into taming the source data is then discarded or kept locked away.
+All of the research and work required to tame the source data is then discarded or kept locked away.

 The pathetic result: Every newcomer must craft virtually identical tools for downloading, transforming and cleaning the same data.
 And no matter how many analysts do it, the hurdles remains the same height.